mathrick/godot-simple-card-pile-ui/README.md

 <a name="card-collection"></a>
-### `CardCollection`
+### Card Collection
-This represents the cards that begin in the draw pile (ie. the deck).
+`CardCollection` represents the cards that begin in the draw pile (ie. the deck).
 Like `CardDB`, `CardCollection` is an abstract base class with a number of possible implementations.
-It only needs to provide one
+It only needs to provide one method:
-method:

 * `_get_all()` - getter for the `all` property, this should return a list of all the cards in the deck, represented by their IDs